Baphomet42/Data-Packs/README.md

     + Most features use display entities, no resource pack needed
     + The only use of the resource pack is for the following:
 + Custom item texture for Portal Gun
-    + Without resource pack it's a fungus on a stick
+    + Without resource pack it's a carrot/fungus on a stick

 **XLTT Resources**